Nanhua Temple: Hall of Heavenly Kings

 The majestic Hall of Heavenly Kings was originally built in 1474 during the Ming dynasty (1368–1644) and rebuilt during the Qing dynasty (1644–1911).
-The statue of Maitreya Bodhisattva is enshrined in the hall and the mighty statues of the four Heavenly Kings holding religious objects stand on both sides of the statue of Maitreya.
-Behind the hall is a three-storey bell tower which was constructed in 1301 during the Yuan Dynasty (1271–1368).
-On top of the bell tower there hangs a brass bell from the Southern Song Dynasty (1127–1279).
+The statue of the bodhisattva Mi Le is enshrined in the hall and the mighty statues of the Four Heavenly Kings holding religious objects stand on both sides of the statue of Mi Le.
+Behind the hall is a three-storey bell tower which was constructed in 1301 during the Yuan dynasty (1271–1368).
+On top of the bell tower there hangs a brass bell from the Southern Song dynasty (1127–1279).
 The massive bell is 2.75 m high with a diameter of 1.8 m.

 Mahavira Hall

 The Mahavira Hall, constructed during the Yuan dynasty (1271–1368), stands in the center of the temple.
-Covered by glazed tiles, it houses the Buddha statues of Sakyamuni Buddha, Medicine Buddha, and Amitabha, which are situated in the sacrarium of the hall.
+Covered by glazed tiles, it houses the Buddha statues of Shijiamouni, Yaoshi, and Amituofo, which are situated in the sacrarium of the hall.
 These gilded figures are all over 8.3 m high.
-Within the Grand Hall there are about 500 fine clay sculptures of Buddhist arhats.
+Within the Mahavira Hall there are about 500 fine clay sculptures of Buddhist arhats.

-The temple holds many precious cultural relics; the most precious being the statue of Hui Neng, which is worshiped in the Sixth Ancestor Hall and the body of Han Shan.
-There are 360 Buddhist arhat figures which are the only Chinese wooden carvings preserved from the Northern Song Dynasty (960–1127) and a rare cassock trimmed with the dainty embroidery of over 1,000 Buddhist figures.
+The temple holds many precious cultural relics; the most precious being the statue of Huineng, which is worshiped in the Sixth Ancestor Hall and the body of Hanshan.
+There are 360 Buddhist arhat figures which are the only Chinese wooden carvings preserved from the Northern Song dynasty (960–1127) and a rare cassock trimmed with the dainty embroidery of over 1,000 Buddhist figures.